-- a.
-We have heard this story many times but imagine being one of the disciples and never having heard of, let alone seeing someone walk on water before.
+a.
+We have heard this story many times but imagine being on the disciples and never having heard of let alone seeing someone walk on the water before.
 You would have had the same reaction.
-Do not kid yourself! - b.
+Don't kid yourself!

+b.
 Multiplying food is one thing, but walking on water took it to a whole new level of amazing!